Written by Greg Ellifritz

 Have you ever tried to work out a solution to this problem?
 It’s tough to do, even if you are armed.

-You may have to feign compliance initially to wait for the best opportunity to make your move.
+You may also have to feign compliance initially to wait for the best opportunity to make your move.

 Your homework assignment this week is to find a training partner and a simulated firearm and knife.
 Start slowly and work through a solution to this problem that will fit with your skill set and abilities.